j2store/userguide/app_partialpayment.md

 ![](./assets/images/app_partialpaymentorder1.png)

-Payments that are due can be found like this:
+Payments that are due can be found like the one shown below:

 ![](./assets/images/app_partialpaymentorder2.png)